Sitecore/jss/docs/data/routes/connected-demo/explore-code/graphql/en.md

 GraphQL is a powerful and flexible query language that empowers developers by enabling them to request exactly the data they need in exactly the format they want.

-In this exercise you will build a GraphQL query to fetch data from the remote Sitecore intance and output a list of events for a given location.
+In this exercise, you will build a GraphQL query to fetch data from the remote Sitecore instance and output a list of events for a given location.

 ## Explore where the data lives in the Sitecore Content Editor